-Mattice Haynes is an advocate for black women's holistic health and wellness, a social justice facilitator, coach, emergent strategist and social entrepreneur with twenty years of experience cultivating spaces for participatory democracy.
+Mattice Haynes is an advocate for black women's wholistic health and well-being, a social justice facilitator, coach, consultant, social entrepreneur and healing-centered engagement practitioner.
 She centers and follows the voices and leadership of those who are historically excluded and most impacted by injustice.
 Mattice is passionate about helping to advance the self-determination, healing and liberation of black women, people of color and others who hold marginalized identities.

 Mattice is the Founder of The Art of Community, LLC, a decade old black-southern-woman-led social justice facilitation and consulting practice.
-She's facilitated hundreds of inclusive conversations and led local, regional, and national participatory processes seeking to ignite transformation on a broad range of systemic issues.
+Prior to creating the The Art of Community she held leadership positions in nonprofits and business.
+During the last twenty years, she's facilitated hundreds of inclusive conversations and led local, regional, and national participatory processes seeking to ignite transformation on a broad range of systemic issues.
 Some examples include citywide public engagements to facilitate Mayoral transitions in New York City and Washington, DC with a focus on community-police relations and affordable housing; focus groups with mothers with lived experience discussing how to break cycles of generational poverty in the Atlanta area; community conversations on mental health solutions in Sacramento, CA and Washington, DC as a part of a national dialogue; and a community action planning process in the City of Decatur, GA focusing on cultivating a more welcoming, inclusive and equitable city.

-Mattice now provides transformative coaching for black women and liberatory facilitation and design for collaboratives, systems, networks, neighborhoods and communities.
+Mattice now provides healing-centered coaching, facilitation and design for individuals, collectives, collaboratives, systems, networks, neighborhoods and communities.
 She earned a Bachelor’s of Science degree in Public Policy from Georgia State University and is a certified coach.